History of Natchez, Mississippi: Antebellum (1783–1860)

 A week later, Natchez became the first capital of the new Mississippi Territory, created by the Adams administration.
 On March 10, 1803 the territorial assembly incorporated the town.
 After it served for several years as the territorial capital, the territory built a new capital, named Washington, 6 mi to the east, also in Adams County.
 After roughly 15 years, the legislature transferred the capital back to Natchez at the end of 1817, when the territory was admitted as a state.
 Later the capital was returned to Washington.
 As the state's population center shifted to the north and east with more settlers entering the area, the legislature voted to move the capital to the more centrally located city of Jackson in 1822.
 In 1830 the population of Natchez was 2,789.
 Samuel Cotton, the Natchez harbor master reported collection from 383 steamships, 10 keelboats, and 868 flatboats for the year 1829.
+Like other river towns, Natchez, was a destination for gamblers.

 Throughout the course of the early nineteenth century, Natchez was the center of economic activity for the young state.
 Its strategic location on the high bluffs on the eastern bank of the Mississippi River enabled it to develop into a bustling port.
 At Natchez, many local plantation owners had their cotton loaded onto steamboats at the landing known as Natchez Under-the-Hill to be transported downriver to New Orleans or, sometimes, upriver to St. Louis or Cincinnati.
 The cotton was sold and shipped to New England, New York, and European spinning and textile mills.